maxkossek/maxkossek.github.io/_posts/2020-06-17-standard-ml.md

 type id = string
 ```

 The "datatype" keyword creates a new user-defined data type.
-The data constructors in a `datatype` declaration must be capitalized.
+The data constructors in a `datatype` declaration are usually capitalized.
 ```
 datatype binop = Plus | Minus | Times | Div